-Here, Mr H was contacted by CL&P and his evidence is that it advised him to transfer out of his existing personal pension, into the Options SIPP and invest in Store First.
+Here, Ms R was contacted by CL&P and her evidence is that it advised her to transfer out of her existing personal pension into the Options SIPP and invest in Store First (and later GAS Verdant).
 I think that evidence is plausible, and credible.
-I don't think Mr H thought of taking this course of action of his own volition, or would've done so without a positive recommendation from CL&P. I also note it was CL&P which contacted Mr H - he did not find CL&P in the course of looking for alternative pension options.
+I don't think Ms R thought of taking this course of action of her own volition, or would've done so without a positive recommendation from CL&P.

-To confirm, I am satisfied CL&P advised Mr H to transfer out of his existing pension and transfer into the Options SIPP.
+I also note Ms R did say she was looking at her pension options at that time.
+But, in my view, and on balance, it was CL&P who persuaded her to transfer her personal pension to an Options SIPP with the view to invest in the investments it recommended.
+To confirm, I am satisfied CL&P advised Ms R to transfer out of her existing pension and transfer into the Options SIPP.
 So, in my view, it undertook the regulated activity defined at article 53 of the RAO.